PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Study Content/MLOps/CodeFormatting.md

 - __Refactor code manually:__ You can refactor code manually by changing the code yourself.
 This is the most common way to refactor code.
 - __Use an automated refactoring tool:__ You can also use an automated refactoring tool to refactor code.
 For example, you can use an automated refactoring tool is VS Code [clicky](https://code.visualstudio.com/docs/editor/refactoring).

-:warning: Refactoring code is a time-consuming process.
+:warning: Refactoring existing code is a time-consuming process.
 Therefore, it is important to make sure that you have a good understanding of the code before you start refactoring it.

 Here's an example of a piece of code that needs to be refactored: